NLP, NLU & NLG : What is the difference?

 In recent years, domain-specific biomedical language models have helped augment and expand the capabilities and scope of ontology-driven bioNLP applications in biomedical research.
 These domain-specific models have evolved from non-contextual models, such as BioWordVec, BioSentVec, etc., to masked language models, such as BioBERT, BioELECTRA, etc., and to generative language models, such as BioGPT and BioMedLM.

-Knowledge-Enhanced biomedical language models have proven to be more effective at knowledge-intensive BioNLP tasks than generic LLMs.
+Knowledge-enhanced biomedical language models have proven to be more effective at knowledge-intensive BioNLP tasks than generic LLMs.
 In 2020, researchers created the Biomedical Language Understanding and Reasoning Benchmark (BLURB), a comprehensive benchmark and leaderboard to accelerate the development of biomedical NLP.

 NLP = NLU + NLG + NLQ